Doctors Who Treat Pseudotumor Cerebri

 Pseudotumor cerebri is a complex disorder and should be addressed at a major medical centers with experts experienced in their treatment.
 Although they may be suspected or even diagnosed by a primary care physician or ophthalmologist, they should be referred as quickly as possible to a neuro-ophthalmologist or neurosurgical team for a thorough evaluation and a full exploration of the risks and benefits of the treatment options.

 Dr. Srikanth Boddu is an interventional neuroradiologist who specializes in minimally invasive endovascular treatments for cerebrovascular and spinal disorders.
 In 2016 Dr. Boddu co-authored the paper establishing venous sinus stenting as effective for pulsatile tinnitus in patients with pseudotumor cerebri.
 In addition to tinnitus, Dr. Boddu’s specialties include aneurysms, arteriovenous malformations, compression fractures, tumors, stroke, and pseudotumor cerebri.
-Dr. Boddu sees patients and performs surgery at NewYork-Presbyterian Queens hospital and Weill Cornell Medical Center on the upper east side on Manhattan.
+Dr. Boddu sees patients and performs surgery at NewYork-Presbyterian Queens and NewYork-Presbyterian/Weill Cornell Medical Center on the upper east side on Manhattan.
 (Read more about Dr. Boddu)

 Dr. Boddu works together with neuro-ophthalmologist Dr. Marc Dinkin of the Department of Ophthalmology to perform venous sinus stenting.
 (More about Dr. Dinkin.)

-Dr. Jeffrey Greenfield is Associate Professor of Neurological Surgery in Pediatrics at Weill Cornell Medical College and a pediatric neurosurgeon at NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
+Dr. Jeffrey Greenfield is Professor of Neurological Surgery in Pediatrics at Weill Cornell Medical College and a pediatric neurosurgeon at NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
 Dr. Greenfield specializes in minimally invasive (endoscopic) pediatric neurosurgery as well as in the treatment of Chiari malformations, spasticity disorders, and hydrocephalus.
 (Read more about Dr. Greenfield.)

 Request an Appointment | Refer a Patient